 Who does not love the chemical reaction of fizzing fun of baking soda and vinegar?
-And if you add some blasts of color, you got a timeless science meets craft – meets sensory play activity for all ages!
+And if you add some blasts of color, you have a timeless science meets craft – meets sensory play activity for all ages!
 Besides, you need just a few simple supplies, such as baking soda, vinegar, and food coloring, all of which you probably have at home already.
-This experiment is very captivating, and it is an excellent way to teach little ones about chemical reactions.
+This experiment is very captivating and an excellent way to teach little ones about chemical reactions.
 So, let’s get messy and have some science fun with this color-mixing fizzy science experiment!

 Color-Mixing Fizzy Science Experiment

 To conduct this fun, fizzy science experiment, squirt colored vinegar over the baking soda.
 Let a child use droppers to suck the vinegar and squeeze it onto the baking soda.
 This activity improves fine motor skills and strengthens the pincer grasp!
 Besides, when the two ingredients combine, they create a colorful chemical reaction– fizz!

 This experiment is perfect for toddlers as it’s taste-safe with just two ingredients!

 Below is the list of materials you will need to do this color-mixing fizzy science experiment:

 *You can dilute the vinegar so it lasts longer and is less acidic.

 First, start by pouring baking soda on a tray.

 Then, mix a few drops of food coloring with vinegar in separate cups or bowls.
 Use as many colors as you’d like.